pkhuong/pkhuong.github.io/source/_posts/2021-01-11-stuff-your-logs.markdown

-The downside is that the read-side code and I/O patterns are now more complex, but, all other things being equal, that's a trade-off I'll gladly accept, especially given that our servers run on independent machines, and we store our files on local (i.e., reads are fine-grained and latency relatively low) filesystems.
+The downside is that the read-side code and I/O patterns are now more complex, but, all other things being equal, that's a trade-off I'll gladly accept, especially given that our servers run on independent machines and store their data in files, where reads are fine-grained and latency relatively low.

 A parallel COBS reader partitions a data file arbitrarily (e.g., in fixed size chunks) for independent workers.
 A worker will scan for